jesusestevez/RStudio_Theme/README.md

 # RStudio_Theme
-RStudio Theme with comments' color like Stata
+RStudio Theme with comments' color like Stata.